sastrand/cgi_fullstack_demo/README.md

 Then, inside `public_html`:

-Configure the permissions of all the files here to be readable and executable to the world (and writeable to you): `chmod 755 *`
+  * Configure the permissions of all the files here to be readable and executable to the world (and writeable to you).
+    `chmod 755 *`

-Create a python3 virtual environment with: `virtualenv -p python3 venv`
+  * Create a python3 virtual environment.
+    `virtualenv -p python3 venv`

+  * Activate it.
-Activate it: `source venv/bin/activate`
+    `source venv/bin/activate`

+  * Install the requirements.
-Install the requirements: `pip install -r requirements.txt`
+    `pip install -r requirements.txt`

-And start up the server: `python3 myapp.py`
+  * And start up the server.
+    `python3 myapp.py`